kl2806/devfest-data-science-track/level_1.md

     http://www.wunderground.com/history/airport/KNYC/2013/1/5/DailyHistory.html

 It looks like our code is working!
-As a sanity check, 365 * 3 = 1095, which means we have the expected number of links.
+For a quick refernce, 365 * 3 = 1095, which means we have the expected number of links to scrape from.
 Let's start by downloading all of these webpages to our computer so that we can extract the information later on.
 We'll be using the `requests` package to download the webpage.